International Awards Entry Guidelines

 Entrants are required to submit the following:

-- You will be asked to select 5 of your images to be used for press purposes.
-We recommend press images to be at least 2000 pixels in height or width and 300dpi.
+- select five of these images to be used for press purposes - we recommend press images to be at least 2000 pixels in height or width and 300dpi

-- Project images should be a mixture of external and internal shots of the project.
+- include a mixture of external and internal shots of the project

-- Each image must be uploaded as single image files, not composite boards.
-An exception to this rule would be to place the before and after images of a refurb project side by side and upload as one file.
+- upload each image as single image files, not composite boards - an exception to this rule would be to place the before and after images of a refurb project side by side and upload as one file

-- These images are used for judging purposes and should convey the way in which the project relates to its context.
+- convey the way in which the project relates to its context, as these images are used for judging purposes

-- We advise both wide shots and close-ups and, if possible, show the building in use.
+- include both wide shots and close-ups, and show the building in use, if possible

-- Do not put company logos or text on any images.
+- not include company logos or text on any images

-- We will ask for the photographer name and contact for each image uploaded.
+- include the photographer credit for each image uploaded

 Drawings